 An abnormal Pap smear shows that there are unhealthy changes in the cells.
 These cells may develop into precancerous cells and cancerous cells.

 If there is a suspicion of the presence of a lesion, a cluster of cells, the gynecologist may perform a colposcopy, a test in which a tiny camera is used to see the cervix.
 In case there is a lesion, it will be removed, usually with the help of a tiny invasive instrument.
 In cases where there are tumors that require more complex treatment, or cancerous tumors in the cervix, surgery may be performed to remove the tumor along with supportive treatment.
 It is important to continue the treatment according to the doctors instructions.

-For more information call Tel.08-9380770, Fax.08-9389783, E-mail: firstname.lastname@example.org
+Clinics and Gyneocologists contact us for more information: Tel.08-9380770, Fax.08-9389783, E-mail: firstname.lastname@example.org

 Not all changes in the cells indicate cancer.
 In some cases, the cells will revert to normal after some time, but it is very important to perform tests to eliminate the possibility of cancer.